pmean/build-website/text/20/model-insights.md

 ---
-title: "Quote: The tendency of some modelers..."
+title: "The tendency of some modelers..."
 author: "Steve Simon"
 source: "New"
 date: "2020-05-05"
 categories:
-- Quote
+- Quotations
 tags:
 - Critical appraisal
 output: html_document